toth12/let-them-speak-toth/README.md

 bash server/docker/2019/build-image.sh
 ```

 Then you have to seed the database.
 This step will take a while!
-Copy production
-server/inputs/ folder into the server folder in this repo and run:
+Make sure you have production data in server/inputs/ folder:

 ```bash
 bash server/docker/2019/build-container.sh
 ```

 When that completes, Blacklab and the mongodb should be properly set up.
-You
-should be able to browse to https://localhost:7082 to interactive with the app.
+You should be able to browse to https://localhost:7082 to interactive with the app.

 To stop and start the container without redoing the previous slow process, use

 ## Docker Usage - old - deprecated

 THIS SECTION IS DEPRECATED AND WILL BE REMOVED.
 SEE ABOVE FOR CURRENT DOCKER USAGE.
+Some of these scripts and instructions were rewritten and re-documented above in order to copy the data from the host machine into the docker container at runtime.
+This allows you to avoid rebuilding the Blacklab index, which is very time consuming.

 Install Docker, then in the root directory, build the container with: